Bitcrusher32/logdoc-loop-system/SPEC.md

 ### 5.10 Breakpoints
-Must preserve handoff snapshots, with a LogDoc versioning update (v1.12 -> v1.13) Should occur while the project is at a neutral state, or at a milestone achivement
+Must preserve handoff snapshots, with a LogDoc versioning update (v1.12 -> v1.13) Should occur while the project is at a neutral state, or at a milestone achievement

 ### 5.11 Notes for Future Assistant / Future Operator